rvrita/udacity-algorithms/README.md

 **Time complexity:** O(n(log(n)) the time complexity is dominated by mergesort.

-**Space complexity:** O(n) the space complexity is linear since we create a copy during the mergesort.
-We could achieve O(1) space complexity if we did an in-place sort.
+**Space complexity:** O(n) the space complexity is linear.
+The auxiliary space is also linear since we create copies during the mergesort.
+We could achieve O(1) auxiliary space complexity if we did an in-place sort.

 ### Problem 4: Dutch National Flag